GraphBLAS/SuiteSparseSessions/Session4/README.md

 The simplest interesting GraphBLAS function used to explain JIT:

-> "The way to start with the jit is to start with the simplest interesting graph plus function, which is GRB matrix reduced to scalar."
+> "The way to start with the jit is to start with the simplest interesting GraphBLAS function, which is reducing a GrB_Matrix to scalar."

 **Workflow:**
-1. User calls GRB_reduce
+1. User calls GrB_reduce
 2. Method checks for CUDA kernels
 3. Checks for ISO full matrix optimization (log n operations)
 4. Attempts factory kernel